You are here

 Measuring GDP: Expenditure Method

 In terms of expenditure method, GDP is the total spending on currently produced final products within an economy.
 More specifically, GDP is the national aggregate of consumption expenditure, private investment expenditure, government expenditure, and net export.
-This approach identifies the purchases of goods and services by persons, businesses, governments and foreigners.
+This approach identifies the purchases of goods and services by persons, businesses, governments, and foreigners.
 Mathematically,

 Y = C + I + G + NX